Bernd Luz

-Bernd Luz (born May 20, 1966 in Rottweil, Germany) is a contemporary German visual artist and communication designer, whose work bridges the divide between independent art and commissioned work, the abstract and objective.
+Bernd Luz (born May 20, 1966) is a contemporary German visual artist and communication designer.
+His work bridges the divide between independent art and commissioned work, the abstract and objective.

 Life

-Luz began his artistic activities at an early age, with recognition of his talent including first award at the Swiss Youth Film Festival (Schweizer Jugendfilmtage) in 1986.
+Luz was born on May 20, 1966 in Rottweil.
+He began his artistic activities at an early age, with recognition of his talent including first award at the Swiss Youth Film Festival (Schweizer Jugendfilmtage) in 1986.
 He initially studied photo design for a year in a private art school in Ravensburg and completed an apprenticeship as an industrial mechanic with an emphasis on surgical technology.
 He studied art in communication design at the FH Konstanz technical university (currently the Hochschule Konstanz University of Applied Sciences), graduating in 1993 as a designer.
 This was followed by the establishment of an independent company, Design Studio revoLUZion, in Neuhausen ob Eck in the district of Tuttlingen, Germany.
-He has operated a second studio since 2003 in Zurich, and later in Schaffhausen, Switzerland.
+He has operated a second studio since 2003 in Zürich, and later in Schaffhausen, Switzerland.
 Several of his signets and creations can be found in international design books.
 He has intensified his dedication since 2013 to the Abstract Pop artistic genre which he himself named, a style which combines abstract images and pop art, gaining an international reputation as a result.
 In 2021, Luz was appointed to the Advisory Board of the New York Auto Museum.